dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

   - cough or sneeze into a tissue or the bend of your arm, not your hand
   - dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards
 - avoid touching your eyes, nose, or mouth with unwashed hands

+### Cleaning

+Health Canada has published a list of hard surface disinfectants that are likely to be effective for use against coronavirus (COVID-19).

-- clean the following high-touch surfaces frequently with regular household cleaners or diluted bleach (1 part bleach to 9 parts water):
+Although they do not claim to kill viruses such as COVID-19, cleaners can play a role in helping limit the transfer of microorganisms.
+Health Canada recommends cleaning often, using either regular household cleaners or diluted bleach (1 part bleach to 9 parts water) the following high-touch surfaces:

 - toys
 - toilets
 - phones
 - electronics
 - door handles
 - bedside tables
 - television remotes

-### Being prepared

-It is important to know how [you can prepare](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/being-prepared.html) in case you or a family member become ill.

 ### Wearing masks